 speaker

 Rick Sunderland

-I'll start in that energy.
-You can fill in.
-Well, if you want to push up through that range, things that we would have to go favorably would be a quicker, call it uptake on the marketing spend at APU.
-We talked about what has been observed as a typical lag between altering a spend, total dollars or allocation among segments, and then the resulting improvement in registrations.
-If that accelerates, then of course that would push revenue up higher in the range.
-We're seeing strength at Rasmussen.
-We've got the turn, a slight improvement year over year, and that momentum will continue.
-I think Angie commented on the strength of the start numbers, which is a leading indicator as it relates to total enrollment.
-That strength could accelerate or build on itself to push us up.
+I'll start and then Angie can fill in.
+You bet.
+Well, if you want to push up through that range, things that would have to go favorably would be a quicker, call it, uptake on the marketing spend at APUS.
+We talked about what has been observed as a typical lag between altering a spend, the total dollars or allocation among segments, and then the resulting improvement in registrations.
+If that accelerates, then, of course, that would push revenue up higher in the range.
+You know, strength at Rasmussen, right, we've got the term a slight improvement year over year, and that momentum will continue.
+And I think Angie commented on the strength of the start numbers, right, which is a leading indicator as it relates to total enrollment.
+And that strength could accelerate or build on itself to push us up.
 Then you drop down to Hondros.
 They've got a new program that they're introducing.
 That's a new program.
 We don't have any observable experience in medical assisting as to how that enrollment pattern will ultimately play out.
-That could go up or go down.
+That could go up or go down, right?
 It's a new program.
-Then graduate school, we've got Steve Summers who's in the room here, who's back and while it's a smaller piece of the overall enterprise, it certainly had an impact on the Q2 reported results.
-Then of course the opposite could be true.
+And then graduate school, we've got Steve Summers, who's in the room here, who's back.
+And while it's a smaller piece of the overall enterprise, it's sort of had an impact on the Q2 reported results.
+And then, of course, the opposite could be true.
 An uptake of a million or two there in the federal workforce would obviously be very helpful against the range.
-I'll pause there and let Angie add to the comments.
+And so I'll pause there and let Angie add to the comments.

 speaker

-I think that's a pretty good synopsis.
-The last thing I would say is that we passed along price increases, certain segments across APUF, Hondros, and Rathbunsen.
-Assuming that those price increases continue to hold without degradation in our student enrollments, that'll also play favorably in the overall revenue that we would expect for the full year.
+So I think that's a pretty good synopsis.
+The last thing I would say is that we've passed the loan price increases certain segments across APUS, Hondros, and Rasmussen, and assuming that those price increases continue to hold without degradation in our student enrollment, that'll also play favorably in the overall revenue that we would expect for the full year.

+speaker